-Let’s start with that sign.
-We (Suffering Husband and myself + 3 children) are HUGE House of Blues Fans (mostly the food and the awesome music coming out of any of their establishments).
+We (Suffering Husband and myself + 3 children) are HUGE House of Blues Fans (mostly the food and the awesome music coming from any of their establishments).
 For some time now we thought it would be so cool to have a sign that said “House of Bergs” based on the “House of Blues” logo.

 Check out my video to see EXACTLY how to make this sign and you can see how a real pro gets it done.
 Haha.

 How to Put together Scrap Wood for your Sign

 Sand the boards with a power sander, but just a little, you still want to retain the rustic look.
 Don’t bother sanding the back, no one will see it.
 (Just pick the bugs off like I did).

 DON’T DO THIS NEXT PART – READ FOR YOUR ENTERTAINMENT

 Next, lay out your back board and spread wood glue all over it.
 Put your boards back on and weight them down.
 Wait several hours and find out that none of them stuck because the backs were so dirty and rough that even Gorilla Wood Glue could not hold them.

 A better way to secure your wood together for your scrap wood sign